UsmanHasanCA/TripCalculator/README.md

 5. Add as many expenses as you'd like for each user and once you're done hit the "Calculate" button to finalize your input.

-The application's design is pretty intuitive, should you run into any confusion, feel free to hover any element and read its detailed tool-tip for clarification on what its been programmed to do.
+The application's design is fairly intuitive, however if you find yourself confused, hover any element and read its detailed tool-tip for clarification on what its been programmed to do.